tech-science-club/Car_digital_cluster_with_web_dashboard/README.md

 Trobleshooting which I was encountering with:
-1. KIvy GUI is not the best framework for developing of Digital clusters.
-It works, but initially I preferred to add map as one of the screen widget, but App could not coupe with it, it significantly was loosing speed af CAN data processing
+Kivy GUI Limitations: Kivy is not the ideal framework for developing digital clusters.
+Although it works, I initially intended to add a map as one of the screen widgets.
+However, the app struggled with performance, leading to significant slowdowns in CAN data processing.

-2. Power supply of RPI4 and A9G, Neo6m.
-If Raspberry Pi needs strict 5v current and takes 0.6A during loading OS it can impact our additional components if all of them are supplied with that same source.
-A6G and Neo6m demands 0.25A 5v current and if it changes a little bit during RPI4 load, it loses signal and can't connect with network or satellites.
+Power Supply for RPI4, A9G, and Neo6m: The Raspberry Pi 4 requires a strict 5V current and draws 0.6A during OS boot.
+This can impact additional components if they share the same power source.
+The A9G and Neo6m require 0.25A at 5V each.
+Any fluctuation in power supply during Raspberry Pi load can cause signal loss and connectivity issues with networks or satellites.

-3. Difference between Linux and Windows.
-Python is that same, but Linux has much wider variety of libraries.
-For CAN bus exists good enough official library python-can and not published library from Peek-System company PCANBasic which we have to assemble on our owns.
-This last works perfect for me and did not have troubles as other one which might rise up an
-    error: CAN bus was read to late with refer to cannotifier.py and its timeout
+Differences Between Linux and Windows: While Python itself is consistent across platforms, Linux offers a wider variety of libraries.
+For CAN bus functionality, the official python-can library is available, whereas the Peek-System company’s PCANBasic library, which we had to compile ourselves, works better for our needs.
+This last works perfect for me and did not have troubles as other one which might rise up an error: CAN bus was read to late with refer to cannotifier.py and its timeout

-4. different pixel grid on laptop and rpi4 screen
+Different Pixel Grid on Laptop and RPi4 Screen: There is a discrepancy between the pixel grids of the laptop and the Raspberry Pi 4 screen, which affects the visual consistency and layout of the GUI.

-5. Connect A9G, Neo6m to rpi4 and make it work together via UART
+Connecting A9G and Neo6m to RPi4 via UART: Successfully connecting the A9G and Neo6m modules to the Raspberry Pi 4 and ensuring they work together via UART required careful configuration